 Dissolution of Partnership versus Dissolution of Firm

-This distinction is the single most repeated theory question in Class 12 Accountancy.
-A change in the partnership relationship does not necessarily end the firm; dissolution of the firm ends business itself.
+This is the most repeated theory question in Class 12 Accountancy.
+A change in the partnership relationship does not always end the firm.

 Every dissolution of firm necessarily ends the partnership, but the reverse is not true.